ibm-cloud-docs/databases-for-mongodb/getting-started.md

 3. Click **New Credential**.
 4. Choose a name for your credentials and click **Add**.
 5. Your new credentials are now listed.
 Click **View credentials** in the corresponding row of the table to view the credentials, and click the **Copy** icon to copy your credentials.
-6. In your editor of choice, create a new file with the following, inserting your credentials as shown:
+6. In your editor of choice, create a new file with the following, inserting your credentials as shown.

   ```
   {